Back to All Posts

 • Inviting them into a quieter room to talk.

-Bringing out an old photo album to look through with your senior loved one can give them an opportunity to talk about family members and connect to their memories.
+Bringing out an old photo album to look through can provide an opportunity to talk about family members and connect to their memories.
 You may even learn some things about your family that you didn’t know!

 Holiday Support for Family Caregivers